|

 How to perform the exercise

-- Lie on the ground on your back with your arms outstretched upwards
+- The athlete lies on the ground on their back with their arms outstretched upwards.

 - The assistant drops the medicine ball into the athlete's